Hollister, California

-Hollister is a city in and the county seat of San Benito County, located in the Central Coast region of California.
-With a 2020 United States census population of 41,678, Hollister is one of the largest cities in the Monterey Bay Area and a member of the Association of Monterey Bay Area Governments.
+Hollister is a city in and the county seat of San Benito County, located in the Central Coast region of California, United States.
+With a 2020 United States census population of 41,678, Hollister is one of the most populous cities in the Monterey Bay Area and a member of the Association of Monterey Bay Area Governments.
 The city is an agricultural town known primarily for its local Blenheim apricots, olive oil, vineyards, pomegranates, and chocolate.